Xu Shen: The Shuowen Jiezi

 Xu Shen's desire to create an exhaustive reference work resulted in the Shuowen Jiezi (說文解字).
 The Shuowen has no standard English translation, and is sometimes rendered: "Explain the Graphs and Unravel the Written Words" or "Explaining Graphs and Analyzing Characters."
-The uniting principle behind each part of the massive project was, as Xu Shen writes in his postface, "to establish defined categories, (to) correct mistaken concepts, for the benefit of scholars and true interpretation of the spirit of language."
+The uniting principle behind each part of the massive project was, as Xu Shen writes in his postface, "to establish defined categories, [to] correct mistaken concepts, for the benefit of scholars and true interpretation of the spirit of language."
 Intended to be a comprehensive work, it encompasses 15 chapters and over 9,000 small seal script entries, and has a preface and a postface.
 Xu intentionally listed headwords in pre-Qin characters in order to provide their earliest possible forms, and thereby allow the most faithful interpretation.
 It is among the first character dictionaries which examined the evolution of characters in detail, and streamlined the "six category" approach to analyzing Chinese writing.
 It also created a system of 540 semantically organized radicals.

 Linguistic theory

 In the postface, Xu gives a brief account of the history of writing.
-According to legend, Chinese characters were first invented by Cang Jie, who was inspired by footprints to create a system of signs that refer to the natural world.
+According to legend, Chinese characters were first invented by Cangjie, who was inspired by footprints to create a system of signs that refer to the natural world.
 These original graphs could then be combined to make meaningful characters with referents distinct from their component graphs.
 This was important for Xu Shen, who emphasized the productivity, even fertility, of Chinese writing.
 Despite the novel meanings of compound characters, Xu Shen believed that true understanding of composite characters was contingent on an understanding of their components.
 Providing clear explanation of these relationships lay at the heart of his motivation.

 Central to Xu Shen's thought is the contrast between wen (文 patterns) and zi (字 characters), indeed these contrasting categories of graphs receive separate mention in the work's title.
 Even today, there is disagreement over the exact definitions of the two terms.
 The Song dynasty scholar Zheng Qiao (鄭樵) first presented the interpretation that wen and zi are the difference between non-compound and compound characters.
 More recently, other scholars, such as Françoise Bottéro (2002), have argued that the addition of a specifically phonetic element (and thus not simply compounding) marks the principal difference between wen and zi.
 From this original binary contrast, Xu Shen formally delineated for the first time the six categories (六書) of Chinese characters.